Home Compare ALC.SW vs TRU

 Alcon vs TransUnion: Which Stock Looks Stronger in 2026?

-TransUnion holds the cleaner structural position, with the lead spread across valuation and growth.
+TransUnion holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Alcon still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ALC.SW: STOXX 600, TRU: Russell 1000).